Dymond Designs 2020-2021

 GRIEVANCE POLICY AND PROCEDURES

-Dymond Designs Beauty School’s aim is to ensure that students with a grievance relating to their education or attendance can use a procedure, which can help to resolve grievances as quickly as fairly as possible.
+Dymond Designs Beauty School’s aim is to ensure that students with a grievance relating to their education or attendance can use a procedure, which can help to resolve grievances as quickly as possible.

 To provide all students with means for impartial consideration in grievance procedures.

 Stage 1: Statement of Grievance: If the student feels that the matter has not been resolved through informal discussions with instructor/student meeting, the student should put their grievance in writing to Director of Operations to the further resolve the said issue.

 Stage 2: The Grievance Meeting: The Director of Operations must schedule the Grievance meeting within three (3) days receipt of the grievance.
 If the grievance includes the Director of Operations, the Director of Operations or designee may coordinate the meeting.

 Stage 3: The response: The Director of Operations or designee will respond, in writing, the response shall be issued to the student within five (5) days following the grievance meeting.

 Students must take all reasonable steps to attend the meeting, but for any unforeseen reason the student or the Director of Operations cannot attend, the meeting must be rearranged.
 Should a student companion and/or parent/guardian be unable to attend then the student must make contact within 3 days of the date of the letter to arrange an alternative date within five (5) days of the original date provided.
 These time limits may be extended by mutual agreement.